Hours: 2 – 6 p.m. EST in NYC and 2 – 6 p.m. PST in LA (12 Consecutive Saturdays)

 A special advanced camp, 12-Weekend Filmmaking II Camp is available to students who have completed one of our prerequisite camps and find they have been “bitten by the filmmaking bug” and want to further their craft.

 Prior to starting the camp, students must submit a short script of three to six pages that they will direct during the camp.
 Scripts can include dialogue, although visual storytelling will be encouraged.
 This is a necessary requirement as there is no time to write scripts once the program begins.

 Each student will direct and edit a short film of approximately two to four minutes shot on industry-standard digital cameras.

 Additional camera, sound, lighting, and grip equipment will be introduced that is not a part of NYFA’s introductory programs.
 These new tools will help students advance both their technical and storytelling skills.
 At the conclusion of the program, students will celebrate with a final screening for cast, crew, family, and invited guests.

 Interested to learn more about the 12-Weekend Filmmaking Camp or 12-Weekend Filmmaking II Camp or apply today?
-Click here to request more info or download an application.
+Click here to learn more about the application process.